-Precision Devices, Inc. Ball Arbors are used primarily to position parts for inspection of runout, concentricity, squareness and parallelism.
+Precision Devices, Inc. Ball Arbors are used primarily to establish the axis of a part for inspection of runout, concentricity, squareness and parallelism.
 Parts may be straight or tapered, plain or serrated, full circumference or segmented (diameter range1/4" to 16").
 Ball arbors are often used to solve difficult gauging problems, such as center distance gauging, true hole positioning and checking the requirements of geometric tolerance.

 PDI Ball Chucks employ the same exclusive ball-ring principle as the ball arbors, and are used to locate O.D.s from .156" to 16".
 As with our ball arbors, ball chucks are used primarily to inspect parts for runout, concentricity, squareness and parallelism.